raspberrypilearning/astro-pi-flight-case-mk2/en/step_3.md

 ![Screenshot showing an example of the Cura slicing software with a front part standing upright ](images/cura_upright.png)

 Make sure you adjust the orientation of the parts in the virtual printer bed so that they are laying flat as shown below.
+This will minimise scaffolding and rafting.

 ![Screenshot showing an example of the Cura slicing software with a front part laying flat and face down ](images/cura_top_flat.png)